nxtcoder19/go-learning/README.md

     -   A pointer to the underlying array
     -   A length (number of elements)
     -   A capacity (max before realloc)
+    -   EX: Pizza topping, select small pizza they will allow one or 2 that is array but if we select regular they will provide multiple option which is example of slice.

     ```bash
             package main